xiongemi/treehole-angular-firebase/README.md

 };
 ```

+The base href in dev is /treehole-angular-firebase/.
+Run `npm run start` will serve the app on `http://localhost:4200/treehole-angular-firebase/`.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/treehole-angular-firebase/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding